golemfactory/golem-architecture/docs/market-api/market-api-mk1-central-exchange.md

 ## Yagna Market

 The Yagna Market is a core component of the Yagna Network, which enables computational Offers and Demands circulation.
-The Market open for all entities willing to buy computations (Demands) or monetize computational resources (Offers).
+The Market is open for all entities willing to buy computations (Demands) or monetize computational resources (Offers).

 ## Yagna Market API